minhloi/dice/README.md

 ####3.
 Change log:
 - Use case diagram now includes a Database actor.
-- Product backlog is grouped into epics with priority and dependencies.
+- Product backlog is grouped into epics with priority, complexity-point and dependencies.

 ### Deliverable 1
 ####1.
 About this game: